Home > Spain > Granada > Granada International Montessori School

 Use of technology in the classroom

-They use computers and ipads in the Upper Elementary classroom with limited access (ages 9 to 12).
+They use a computer and ipad in the Upper Elementary classroom with limited access (ages 9 to 12).

 Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures)